 The Value of Children’s Group Therapy

-• In a support group setting, children gain a feeling of acceptance from their peers that they may not normally receive.
-This can be a comfort and a sigh of relief for kids — and for parents!!
+In a support group setting, children gain a feeling of acceptance from their peers that they may not normally receive.
+This can be a comfort and a sigh of relief for kids who might not know many other adoptees their age—and for parents!

-• Group therapy helps kids learn techniques to self-regulate their emotions.
-This can be a really nice natural way for kids to practice listening, not interrupting, and gaining frustration tolerance tools when they wait their turn, or practice hearing from their peers!
+Group therapy helps kids learn techniques to self-regulate their emotions.
+This can be a really nice natural way for kids to practice listening as well as not interrupting and gaining frustration tolerance tools while they wait their turn and practice hearing from their peers!

-They can expect a small group of kids aged 10-13 in a big play room with a group leader, in this case a female Social Worker.
+For in-person groups, they can expect a small group of kids around their age in a big play room with at least one group leader from BPAR’s clinical team.
 The group will start with an ice-breaker game to “break the ice” to allow the kids to get to know each other.
-It’s important to make sure kids feel comfortable, so they can expect play — even silliness — to help them feel comfortable!!
+It’s important to make sure kids feel comfortable, so they can expect play—even silliness—to help them feel comfortable!!
 They can expect that they always have the right to keep things private.
-They can also expect to be heard and be listened to, and that the leader will help lead the group and make rules so everyone is respected and feels safe.
+This includes children knowing they do not have to talk about adoption if they don't want to.
+They can also expect to be heard and be listened to, and that the leader will help lead the group and make rules so that everyone is respected and feels safe.
 There will be a semi-structured activity like art or a game in the middle, then an end to the group.

 Written by KC Craig, LICSW